 UPDATES 9 NOVEMBER 2016

 There’s a lot of detailed information below.
-Pensions, and democracy, are complicated issues!
+Pensions, and democracy, can be complicated issues!

 I hope this post will be useful to anyone who is interested in how their pension is invested.

 (A Parliamentary debate on the new Local Government Pension Scheme regulations, and associated guidance, took place on Monday 24 October 2016.
 You can find more information, watch the Parliamentary debate, or read the transcript of the debate here).

 Hopefully your pension plan gives you control over whether or not to invest your pension contributions in an ethical fund.
 The bad news is that, if you’re a teacher, a social worker, a librarian, or one of countless other roles in the public sector, any meaningful choice whether or not to invest in the British arms trade, or companies operating within oppressive overseas regimes, may have just been taken away from you.